voodoo12345/credits-docs/source/dapp.rst

 ------

 Credits Dapp Model is a data model used to populate the relevant state.
-Model carries an FQDN that defines name for relevant state and defines defaults that will be used for new keys added to this state.
+A model carries an FQDN that defines the name for relevant state.
+Also model defines defaults that will be used for new keys added to this state.

-Model should extended from the base class ``credits.core.model`` and produce a :ref:`Marshallable <interfaces-marshallable>` object.
+Model should be extended from the base class ``credits.core.model`` and produce a :ref:`Marshallable <interfaces-marshallable>` object.
 Here is an example of a fully valid model: